kyewei/MusicGen/README.md

 I had brainstormed many ways to potentially do this.
 My implementation includes:

-* Chaining through a schochastic matrix, specifically a Markov Chain
+* Chaining through a stochastic matrix, specifically a Markov Chain
     * Discrete probabilities would be provided
     * Probabilities could give interesting steady-states
     * Numbers would come from published analysis (there are many articles online analysing chord progressions in classical and modern music)